 - 1. Discuss progress toward the department's goals and Action Plan from the latest Program Review (as appropriate) for the past academic year. - 2.
 List department goals for the next academic year.
 Provide specific examples of goals emerging from the Program Review process and the Institutional Priorities. - 3.
-List the department's recruitment work from the past academic year.
-Provide goals and plans for the next academic year. - 4.
-List five-ten departmental highlights relevant to continuous improvement in the past year. - 5.
-Note progress regarding program student learning outcomes. - 6.
+List five-ten departmental highlights relevant to continuous improvement in the past year. - 4.
+Note progress regarding program student learning outcomes. - 5.
 In what ways can the dean's office serve your department and the School of Arts & Sciences in the year to come?